leon433/CWT-Task/README.md

 3. Please expose the model inference built from step 2 by implementing a RESTful API.
 The API takes the review_full as request, and returns the predicted rating of a restaurant.

 Whilst this can be done in MLFlow, in this project it was implemented using FastAPI.
 Code can be found in the api folder.
-The BERT model was used for inference - the model can be added upon request (may require additional steps due to its size.)
+The BERT model was used for inference - the fine-tuned model can be added upon request (may require additional steps due to its size.)